 The method to make this vegan coconut yogurt labneh is very simple, and you don’t need any special equipment.
 You’re essentially straining yogurt overnight to make a type of fresh cheese.
 It is easier if you have cheesecloth, but for the labneh pictured I used a thin tea towel and it worked just as well, with a little extra squeezing.

 My toppings clearly aren’t vegan, with raw honey and bee pollen, but can easily be altered to suit you.
 I used this batch for a cream cheese icing with a carrot cake recipe that I’ll be sharing soon, and I think it would be nice with a whole host of other treats – crusty bread, fruit, granola, and so on.

 This isn’t a sponsored post – I just really love the product.
-If I ever do sponsored posts in the future, though, they’ll be for products like this!
+If I do sponsored posts in the future, though, they’ll be for products like this!

 Let’s connect!
 If you liked this recipe, make sure to leave a comment below, I love hearing from you!
 Tag me on instagram @occasionallyeggs and #occasionallyeggs so I can see what you’re making, and stay in touch via facebook, pinterest, and bloglovin.

-- 125 grams full-fat coconut yogurt* one container
+- 125 grams full-fat coconut yogurt* (one container)

 - 1/2 teaspoon sea salt